1. JOURNAL PUBLISHING SCHEDULE

 - Reject:

-The article has serious flaws, and/or makes no original significant contribution.
+The article has serious flaws, and/or makes no significant contribution.
 No offer of resubmission to the journal is provided.

 Manuscript withdrawal